 Campus Resources for Thriving at PLU

 PLU seeks to support students’ thriving through the following resources designed to support students in their academic success, their sense of belonging through community building, and their overall wellbeing and safety.
 All three of these dimensions of thriving (academic, community, wellbeing) are interconnected; many of the following offices, departments, and resources support students across multiple areas.
-The following list will be continuously updated during the 2020-21 academic year to highlight ways to engage on-campus, both in-person and virtually, with these resources to support students’ thriving at PLU.
+The following list is regularly updated to highlight ways to engage on-campus, both in-person and virtually, with these resources to support students’ thriving at PLU.

 Academic Resources